A Tough Negotiator Proves Employers Can Bargain Down Health Care Prices

 Now here was a self-described pushy 64-year-old grandmother interviewing for the job.

 Bartlett came with some unique qualifications.
-She'd just spent 13 years on the insurance industry side, first as a controller for a Blue Cross Blue Shield plan, then as the chief financial officer for a company that administered benefits.
-She was a potent combination of irreverent and nerdy, a certified public accountant whose Smart car's license plate reads "DR CR," the Latin abbreviations for "debit" and "credit."
+She had just spent 13 years on the insurance industry side, first as a controller for a Blue Cross Blue Shield plan, then as the chief financial officer for a company that administered benefits.
+She was a potent combination of irreverent and nerdy, a certified public accountant whose smart car's license plate reads "DR CR," the Latin abbreviations for "debit" and "credit."

 Most importantly, Bartlett understood something the state officials didn't: the side deals, kickbacks and lucrative clauses that industry players secretly build into medical costs.
-Everyone, she'd observed, was profiting except the employers and workers paying the tab.
+Everyone, she had observed, was profiting except the employers and workers paying the tab.

 Now, in the twilight of her career, Bartlett wanted to switch teams.
 In her view, employers should be pushing back against the industry and demanding that it justify its costs.
 They should ask for itemized bills to determine how prices are set.
 And they should read the fine print in their contracts to weed out secret deals that work against them.